GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 helm upgrade flyte-backend flyteorg/flyte-binary --namespace default --values flyte.yaml
 ```

 Finally, go to the [IAP page](https://console.cloud.google.com/security/iap) in the GCP Console and enable IAP for the resource (it might have a name like `default/flyte-backend-flyte-binary-http`).
-After some time the application should be accessible only to authenticated users.
+After some time, the application should be accessible only to authenticated users.
 To grant access to the application, click "Add Principal" on the right panel and select the IAP-secured Web App User role.

 Then wait for the changes to propagate and try to access the application.
-You should be redirected to the Google login page and after successful authentication you should be able to access the Flyte dashboard again.
+You should be redirected to the Google login page, and after successful authentication, you should be able to access the Flyte dashboard again.

 ## Cleanup

-Remove the flyte helm installation
+Remove the Flyte Helm installation:

 ```bash
 helm delete flyte-backend
 ```

-Delete the static IP address
+Delete the static IP address:

 ```bash
 gcloud compute addresses delete flyte --global